Harold Wilson: Northern Ireland

-In May 1974, when back in office as leader of a minority government, Wilson condemned the Unionist-controlled Ulster Workers' Council strike as a "sectarian strike".
+Upon returning to office in 1974, Wilson found that the situation had rapidly deteriorated, with the Unionist Ulster Worker's Council calling for the Protestant workforce to go on strike, essentially bringing the whole of Northern Ireland to a halt.
+Wilson condemned the strikes, describing them as "sectarian" - in a televised speech later, he referred to the loyalist strikers and their supporters as "spongers" who expected British taxpayers on the mainland to pay for their lifestyles.
 He refused to pressure a reluctant British Army to face down the Ulster loyalist paramilitaries who were intimidating utility workers.
-In a televised speech later, he referred to the loyalist strikers and their supporters as "spongers" who expected Britain to pay for their lifestyles.
 The strike was eventually successful in breaking the power-sharing Northern Ireland executive.

 In May 1975, his government set up the Northern Ireland Constitutional Convention as an attempt to deal with constitutional issues surrounding the status of Northern Ireland.
 The body, as established in the Northern Ireland Act 1974, was elected; the Act dissolved the Northern Ireland Assembly.
 The Constitutional Convention ultimately failed to achieve cross-community consensus on new constitutional arrangements, before it was permanently dissolved in 1976.
 The Northern Ireland Assembly was only re-established in 1982.

-On 11 September 2008, BBC Radio 4's Document programme claimed to have unearthed a secret plan—codenamed Doomsday—which proposed to cut all of the United Kingdom's constitutional ties with Northern Ireland and transform the province into an independent dominion.
+On 11 September 2008, BBC Radio 4's Document programme claimed to have unearthed a secret plan—codenamed Doomsday—which proposed to turn Northern Ireland into an independent dominion.
 Document went on to claim that the Doomsday plan was devised mainly by Wilson and was kept a closely guarded secret.
 The plan then allegedly lost momentum, due in part, it was claimed, to warnings made by the Foreign Secretary, James Callaghan, and the Irish Minister for Foreign Affairs Garret FitzGerald who admitted the 12,000-strong Irish Army would be unable to deal with a civil war.
 Later, Callaghan spoke and wrote despondently about the prospect for a British-derived solution to the Northern Ireland issue, supporting a similar plan to push Northern Ireland towards independent status.

 In 1975, Wilson secretly offered Libya's dictator Muammar Gaddafi £14 million to stop arming the Provisional Irish Republican Army, but Gaddafi demanded a far greater sum of money.
 This offer did not become publicly known until 2009.